terencezl/terencezl.github.io/index.md

 Well well.
 Welcome.

 I am a machine learning/deep learning researcher, software/data engineer, and academically trained computational physicist with a PhD.
 I love building and deploying **deep learning models**, **parallel compute systems** and **neural search engines**.
 In 2021 I created a facial recognition [algorithm](https://pages.nist.gov/frvt/reportcards/11/clearviewai_000.html) ranked **US #1** and **World #2** among top companies and research institutions.
 In 2022 I drove the research and implementation into a **deca-billion-scale** face search engine that was **500+** times the throughput of state of the art, solving scalability once and for all.
-As a result my work has gotten some [media coverage](#media-highlights).
+As a result, my work has gotten some [media coverage](#media-highlights).
 My expertise expands into **computer vision**, **semantic search** and **large systems software engineering** through various endeavors.
 I’m very hands-on with my work and believe in-depth experience and insights lead to strategic vision in this field.
 I find great potential to contribute at the intersection of research, engineering and product.

 During my academic years, I published 14 peer-reviewed [papers](https://scholar.google.com/citations?user=AT89GwYAAAAJ&hl=en) in high-quality scientific journals, presented at international conferences, and mentored junior researchers.
 Currently, I work in the industry and have several patents granted or in the pipeline.
 See more at [Research](/research).